What does In-Conversion mean?

 How long do products remain In-Conversion?

-Producers must be In-Conversion for two years before becoming fully certified organic.
+Producers can be In-Conversion for two years before becoming fully certified organic.
 If a producer can prove organic compliance for a minimum of three years prior to applying for certification, through detailed management plans and soil tests, than they would only be required to be In-Conversion for one year.
 The duration of time in In-Conversion status depends on the operation and what records (compliance) can be provided.

 Producers are audited onsite each year and undergo spot checks to make sure they’re not using chemicals or prohibited inputs.
 They are required to provide auditors with records of all inputs and outputs.